stamm/dep_radar/README.md

 Your code must implement:
 * Get a list of packages of applications what dependencies you want to monitor.
 * Init provider detector.
 It can be a default with support only github, but you can add you own provider.
-* A http handler with call method for generate html table with all apps and dependencies.
+* A http handler with calling method for generate html table with all apps and dependencies.

 ## Supported code storage